jpothanc/developer-notes/azure/6-azure storage Services.md

 ### Locally Redundant Storage (LRS)

-- Explanation: Stores data within a single physical location in the data center to protect against hardware failures.
+- Explanation: Stores data within a single physical location in the data center to protect against hardware failures.It replicates your data three times within a single data center in the primary region
 - Durability in Nines: 11 nines (suitable for non-critical data)

 ### Zone-Redundant Storage (ZRS)

-- Explanation: Spreads data across multiple storage units in one or more data centers within a region.
+- Explanation:Zone-redundant storage (ZRS) replicates your Azure Storage data synchronously across three Azure availability zones in the primary region.
 - Durability in Nines: 12 nines (good for critical regional data)

 ### Geo-Redundant Storage (GRS)

-- Explanation: Replicates data to a secondary region that is hundreds of miles away from the primary region.
+- Explanation: Replicates data to a secondary region that is hundreds of miles away from the primary region.GRS is similar to running LRS in two regions.
 - Durability in Nines: 16 nines (recommended for essential data needing geographic redundancy)

+### Geo-Zone-Redundant Storage (GZRS)

+- Explanation: Combines the features of GRS and ZRS, replicating data across zones in the primary region and to a secondary region.
+  ZRS is similar to running ZRS in the primary region and LRS in the secondary region.
+- Durability in Nines: 16 nines (enhanced durability across zones and regions)

 ### Read-Access Geo-Redundant Storage (RA-GRS)

 - Explanation: Same as GRS, but provides read-only access to the data in the secondary location.
 - Durability in Nines: 16 nines (plus read access from secondary, ideal for applications needing fast read access during regional outages)

-### Geo-Zone-Redundant Storage (GZRS)

-- Explanation: Combines the features of GRS and ZRS, replicating data across zones in the primary region and to a secondary region.
-- Durability in Nines: 16 nines (enhanced durability across zones and regions)

 ### Read-Access Geo-Zone-Redundant Storage (RA-GZRS)